OK, before we start learning how to skateboard we need to have the right equipment.

 Let’s use the push bike as analogy.
 If you were learning to ride a bike and the handlebars didn’t turn, you’d fall off.
 This is because before actually steering, handlebars are used to correct your centre of gravity and keep you upright.
 The trucks on a skateboard are like the handlebars on a bike.

 To see if your trucks are fit for purpose, hold a wheel with each hand, and squeeze one hand and then the other.
 The trucks should easily flex to either side, like so.
 If they don’t.
 You’re out of luck.
 What you have is not a skateboard, but a skateboard shaped object.
 So now you need to go and buy a skateboard.
-I have a blog post on buying a beginner skateboard.
-Go check it out and come back when you’ve got one.

 Try a skateboard before you buy